 The 2020 National Budget Law (the "2020 Budget") was amended on June 23, 2020 pursuant to Law No. 68-20 to address the effects of COVID-19 on the Dominican economy (the "June Budget for 2020").
-The June Budget for 2020 contemplated a primary surplus for the Budgetary Government of 1.3% of estimated GDP and an overall deficit for the Budgetary Government of 4.5% of estimated GDP in 2020, with total revenues expected to reach 14.5% of estimated 2020 GDP, a 10.8% decrease in revenue collections as compared to the 2019 Budget (a reduction equivalent to 1.7% of estimated 2020 GDP).
-The decrease in revenue estimates is mainly due to the reduction in private entity operations as result of the COVID-19 pandemic and the implementation of several temporary measures by the tax authorities to alleviate taxpayers' cash flow required, including the postponement and exemption from tax obligations.
-In addition, the June Budget for 2020 increases allocations to households prepared assuming an average price of US\$30.10 per barrel of West Texas Intermediate (WTI) oil in the international market and gold prices of US\$1,600 per troy ounce.
+The June Budget for 2020 contemplated a primary surplus for the Budgetary Government of 1.3% of estimated GDP and an overall deficit for the Budgetary Government of 4.5% of estimated GDP in 2020, with total revenues (including grants) expected to reach US\$11.8 billion (14.5% of estimated 2020 GDP), a 10.8% decrease in revenue collections as compared to the 2019 Budget (a reduction equivalent to 1.7% of estimated 2020 GDP).
+The decrease in revenue estimates was mainly due to the reduction in private entity operations as result of the COVID-19 pandemic and the implementation of several temporary measures by the tax authorities to alleviate taxpayers' cash flows, including the postponement and exemption from several tax obligations.
+In addition, the June Budget for 2020 increases allocations to households through money transfers and social programs for low- and middle-income families.
+The June Budget for 2020 was prepared assuming an average price of US\$30.10 per barrel of West Texas Intermediate (WTI) oil in the international market and gold prices of US\$1,600 per troy ounce.